top of page

 The art of Welcoming the Stranger

-Wise men “from the east” enter the scene on January 6, marking the beginning of Epiphany season and another chapter in the greater narrative that starts in the manger: this story continues, as does our participation in it, so the crèche stays out.
+Wise men “from the east” (strangers from afar) enter the scene on January 6, marking the beginning of Epiphany season and another chapter in the greater narrative that starts in the manger: this story continues, as does our participation in it, so the crèche stays out.
+The festivities are not over!

-There are other foreigners in the Provençal crèche scene, exiles and residents “from afar.”
-They also have a role in the great story: they too are santons, little saints.
+There are other foreigners (the Romani) in the Provençal crèche scene, as there are in our own land, exiles and residents “from afar.”
+They also have a role in the great story: they too are little saints and companion pilgrims.
 I invite my readers to ponder these things in the chapter on Epiphany.

 Le gâteau des Rois (King’s cake), with its little porcelain figure (la fève) hidden inside it, is served at Epiphany all over France.

-The person who gets la fève in his or her slice is king or queen for the day – and has to treat the present company to the next cake, and so on until the end of the season.
+The person who gets la fève in his or her slice is king or queen for the day – and has to treat the present company to the next cake, and so on, often until the end of the month.

 My book imagines an extended interpretation of this tradition.